macork/ERC_simulations/README.md

 * `0_launch.jobs.sh` is script to launch jobs on the FASSE cluster
 * `1_run_simulation.R` is script to launch simulation for one exposure-outcome model, which launches 100 jobs
 * `2_aggregate_simulation.R` is script bind together 100 simulation results to calculate predictions and metrics
-* `3_produce_figures.R` is script to produce figures to inspect model results
-* `4_paper_figures.R` is script to produce figures used in the paper
+* `3_paper_figures.R` is script to produce figures used in the paper

-There are three main code directories in this repo:
-1) Simulation studies which has the code
-2) Dan IPTW example which is a slightly different example

-## Files

-## Functions
+* `/functions/` contains scripts for running simulation
+* `/figures/` saves figures used in publication

 ## Data application
-Code related to fitting model to Medicare database is found in data_application
+Code related to fitting model to Medicare database is found in `/data_application/`

 * `0_data_prep.R` is script to load data and prepare it for analysis.
 This is run each time a new input dataset is prepared.
-This also prepares bootstrap samples
+This also prepares the bootstrap samples
 * `0_tune_CausalGPS.R` is script that tunes the XGBoost and caliper hyperparameters for the CausalGPS package, this only needs to be run once for each input dataset to find optimal parameters
-* `1_model_fit.R` is script to fit all ERC estimators to the data and generate the ERC for the MEdicare dataset
+* `1_model_fit.R` is script to fit all ERC estimators to the data and generate the ERC for the Medicare dataset
 * `1_model_fit_boot.R` is script to fit all ERC estimators to the bootstrap data and generate the ERC for the Medicare dataset
 * `2_post_processing.R` is script to generate plots of ERC as well as covariate balance plots with included uncertainty from bootstrap
 * `/functions/` contains two functions used for data application: